 Trust us—going all-out on a rowing machine for just 20 minutes will leave you dripping in sweat and exhausted from head to toe.
 So we like to break it up into intervals, rotating through other dynamic exercises between sprints on the rower.
 (And there are lots of great instructor-led rowing classes, like LIT Method, that operate on this MO.)

-Listen: You can totally transform your body using nothing but your own weight.
-Just by doing a plank, for example, you're forcing your core muscles to contract against an external force (gravity)—the very definition of resistance training, which is incredibly effective for toning and building muscle.
+Just by doing a plank, you're forcing your core muscles to contract against an external force (gravity)—the very definition of resistance training, which is incredibly effective for toning and building muscle—if that's what you want to do.
 Resistance bands are also a convenient and cost-effective way to take regular bodyweight exercises up a notch.
-(We love this set of four bands from Starwood Sports, £8.)
+(We love this set of four bands from Starwood Sports.)

 Walking anywhere is a great and doable way to factor in cardio, but hiking on a rugged terrain with elevation ups the ante a bit.
-(Killer views also make for great motivation.)
+(Killer views and the mental space also make for great motivation.)

 The mental and physical benefits of yoga abound—breaking a sweat is a lot easier when you feel so blissed out.
 And in addition to building strength and flexibility, you can choose a more cardio-driven method if you so desire.
 (A sweaty Vinyasa flow is our go-to for a heart-pumping yoga workout.)

 If you've ever felt the next-day soreness of a barre class, we don't need to tell you that those tiny, limb-quaking movements work muscles you didn't even know you had—and yet, you can often leave class looking presentable enough to head straight to the office if needed.

 Even a leisurely ride around your neighbourhood works your quads and gets your heart pumping.
 Want to take it up a notch?
 Throw in some hills or head to a Spin class.